nongrata081/ai-ideas/ai-ideas-nextra/pages/product/product-vision.en-US.md

 ---

+## Responsible AI

+SAFe has a bit analog approach to [Responsible AI](/ai-vision/responsible-ai).
+My vision is just **implement all evaluation types** that are possible in **programmatic way** with LMs and AI Agents.
+So that any developer of an AI tool can:

+- see the benchmark dashboard in real time with a report with all evals based on studying his data and code, processes with LMs and outlines of mistakes
+- & recommendations of how to fix them
+- & one-click implementation of fixes (like with code linting errors)
+- & risks or law violations, etc.

+Make entire SAFe & Responsible AI thing just a program, which is easy to run locally for your project.
+Functional enough to provide real value to developers of AI.
+Fast enough to be performant.

+---

+## Frontend

 - [ ] What frontend(s) should the product have?
 I can build it (or some of its parts?) with:
     - nextjs as a **web-app**
     - electron as a **desktop-app**